-On May 29, 2018, the Company entered into an option agreement to acquire a 100% interest in the Tres Amigos concession in Sonoro, Mexico.
-The Company can acquire the 100% interest for total consideration of US\$130,000, which is payable in nine equal instalments over 48 months from the date of signing, as follows:
+On May 29, 2018, the Company entered into an option agreement to acquire a 100% interest in the Tres Amigos concession in Sonora, Mexico.
+The Tres Amigos concessions are contiguous to the Company's Cerro Caliche concessions.
+The Company can acquire the 100% interest for total consideration of US\$130,000, which is payable in nine equal instalments over 48 months from the date of signing.